-Fentanyl is one of the fastest growing drugs in the world.
+Fentanyl is one of the fastest-growing drugs in the world.
 It is also responsible for the most significant amount of overdose deaths compared to any other singular substance.
-It is a potent, synthetic opioid that is 50-100 times more powerful than morphine.
-Without the implementation of a drug rehab program, an individual is risking their life upon every use.
+It is a potent, synthetic opioid that is 50-to-100 times more powerful than morphine.
+Without the implementation of a drug rehab program for opioid use, an individual is risking their life every time they use fentanyl.
 While injection typically administers this substance in a palliative matter for patients undergoing surgery, the drug has managed to infiltrate the black market where it can be found in many forms.
 On average, Fentanyl is sold in a powder form, mixed with heroin, in tablet form, and on blotter paper.
 On the streets, it carries many nicknames including the following:

 - China Girl